coding-pig/mock-module-examples/README.md

 ## Conclusion

 Both `proxyquire` and `jest` offer the capability to mock a while module cleanly.
 However `jest`'s capability is built-in and thus the preferred approach.

+`jest` however imposes an inconvenience as it does not allow referencing external veriables when stuffing the mock.
+Hence the mock has to be in-place defined in the call of `jest.mock`.